 This s a wonderful construction with EVA midsole and unparalleled midfoot support.

-This shoe features a full-length relief Orthotic footbed that is what’s going to take this shoe to a whole new level.
+Part of what makes the Vionic Walker so special is the full-length relief Orthotic footbed which is going to take the comfort to a whole new level.

 The footbed is flexible in the forefoot with two shock-absorbing sections in the front and the heel to help with cushioning.